1998v7/Self-Filtering/README.md

 # Self-Filtering

+Official PyTorch Implementation of Self-Filtering.
-Implement for paper "Self-Filtering: A Noise-Aware Sample Selection for Label Noise with Confidence Penalization"
+> paper "Self-Filtering: A Noise-Aware Sample Selection for Label Noise with Confidence Penalization" is accepted to ECCV 2022.

 # Training